 Subclinical (comedonal) acne

-Subclinical acne, also known as comedonal acne, is a frustrating condition indicating that your skin is suffering.
+Subclinical or comedonal acne is a frustrating condition indicating that your skin is suffering.
 These seemingly harmless bumps are typically a precursor to full-blown acne as they are the technical first stage of any zit.
 Many of us have experienced subclinical acne as small flesh-colored or red bumps found just below the skin.
-These bumps are often referred to as comedones, a form of non-inflammatory acne.
+These bumps are often called comedones, a form of non-inflammatory acne.

-If you are experiencing comedones on your forehead, consider using a high-quality salicylic acid cleanser and some oil-free wipes or a toner for mid-day refreshes.
-Exfoliating regularly and incorporating a retinol into your daily routine will also help heal and prevent subclinical acne breakouts.
-The best treatment creams for this type of acne will include retinol 0.25% or 0.5% and salicylic acid 2%.
+If you are experiencing comedones on your forehead, consider using a high-quality salicylic acid cleanser, oil-free wipes, or toner for mid-day refreshes.
+Exfoliating regularly and incorporating retinol into your daily routine will also help heal and prevent subclinical acne breakouts.
+The best treatment creams for this type of acne include retinol 0.25% or 0.5% and salicylic acid 2%.

 What triggers subclinical acne?